tyden46/MR_BETA/README.md

 Note: This tutorial analysis uses a .csv formatted list of refSeqIds that constitute a "core" microbiome of eight healthy patients.
 In your own analysis, feel free to swap `refSeqIds.csv` for your own .csv formatted list of RefSeq IDs.

 ### Step 10: </br>
-BEAR requires python 2.7.
-Create a conda environment called python2.7 by running `conda create -n python2.7 python=2.7` </br>

 Run `conda activate python2.7` </br>
+install bio using
-Run BEAR via the command `python BEAR_release/scripts/generate_reads2.py -r myGenomes.fna -a coreMedianAbundance.txt -o 10MillionReads.fna -t 10000000 -l 200` </br>
+Run BEAR via the command `python BEAR/scripts/generate_reads2.py -r myGenomes.fna -a coreMedianAbundance.txt -o 10MillionReads.fna -t 10000000 -l 200` </br>
 A detailed detailed documentation of BEAR can be found at https://github.com/sej917/BEAR/blob/master/docs/bear_user_manual.pdf </br>
 In brief we are supplying the following: </br>
 The `-r` argument contains the multi-fasta file with all of our genomes of interest that we generated in step 9. </br>